 Newly arriving soldiers are strongly advised to in-process with your unit mailroom to continue receiving your mail with little delay.
-Listed below are the units and CMR designations.
+Listed below are the units and Community Mail Room (CMR) designations.

 - CMR#3: Bldg.
 6201, (334) 255-1324